Get to Know The Best Countries for Fine Jewellery Manufacturing

 By now, you would have a pretty clear idea of what constitutes fine jewelry.
 In spite of its high cost and the fact that most people wear it only on special occasions, fine jewelry is considered a smart purchase.
 Here are some of the reasons why:

 - Great investment.
 A fine jewelry piece can stand the test of time, even outliving its original owner.
 It’s common to see it being passed down from generation to generation as an heirloom.
 That might also be the reason why it’s used for wedding rings to symbolize everlasting love.
 Last but not the least, the value of fine jewelry typically increases over time, making it an ideal passive investment.
 For instance, the value of gold has steadily increased over the past decades.
-In 1975, one ounce of gold costs $79.
-By 2020, it is averaging $1800!Natural Diamonds have historically appreciated in value, and the larger the stone, the greater the increase in its value.
+In 1975, one ounce of gold costs $79 – and by 2021, it is averaging $1800!Natural Diamonds have historically appreciated in value, and the larger the stone, the greater the increase in its value.
 Precious stones are also often regarded as an investment asset with the most magnificent specimens being auctioned with the most famous houses such as Christie’s or Sotheby’s.

 - Special.
 Fine Jewelry is not mass produced.
 Each piece is unique – unlike any other piece of jewelry.
 Often you see fine and high jewelry worn exclusively at formal events and special occasions.
 With the developments in fashion, where casual outfits are percolating into formal events, high jewelry is also evolving – becoming more versatile whilst maintaining its grace, elegance, and exquisiteness.

 Those are just some of the reasons why buying fine jewelry is a smart course of action for anyone who can afford it.
 In 2018, the jewelry industry was valued at 279 Billion United States Dollars.
 It’s expected to grow to $480 billion in annual global sales by the end of the year 2025.